Fody/Home/pages/addin-discovery.md

 **Legacy strategies will no longer be supported in Fody version 4.0 and above**

-Legacy Weavers that are listed in the `FodyWeavers.xml` file, but don't expose the `WeaverFiles` MSBuild item, are located using a simple directory search.
+Legacy Weavers that are listed in the `FodyWeavers.xml` file, but don't expose the `WeaverFiles` MSBuild item, are located using a directory search.

 The following directories are searched for legacy Weavers